 Recognition of the Japanese American Internment during WWII is also apart our campus community.
 In 1942, thirty students enrolled at the University of Puget Sound were ordered to internment camps.
-In rememberance of this event in campus and our nation’s history, we display the names of these students beneath the cherry trees outside of the Wheelock Student Center.
+In remembrance of this event in campus and our nation’s history, we display the names of these students beneath the cherry trees outside of the Wheelock Student Center.
 For more information about this commemoration, please read more.

 Sexuality Issues, Relationships and Gender Education (SIRGE) is a special programming position responsible for facilitating programs that address issues of sexuality and sexual identity, healthy relationships, sexual assault prevention and gender.
 These programs include:

 Take Back The Night, a three-day event constructed to empower those who have felt powerless with a candle-light vigil geared to support victims of sexual assault and rape.

 Green Dot is a comprehensive approach to violence prevention at Puget Sound.
 The power of Green Dot is a simple shared vision, manifested through individual choices, to create a cultural change toward intolerance of violence, specifically but not limited to, power-based personal violence, including sexual violence, partner violence, and/or stalking.